 This doesn't mean email is easy, and marketers rate top of funnel channels such as social marketing, digital advertising, and influencer marketing as most effective in terms of conversion to sales.

-Most effective channels at conversion to sales
+Most effective channels for conversion to sales

 The fact that marketers are seeing email as less effective than some other channels doesn't mean it's lost its power, rather that marketers need to consider why it is less effective, and seek to improve returns.